0xspringtime/notes/601SC/1B/n.md

 - $o(it, st) \to ot$ represents the output function, mapping the input at time $t$ and the state at time $t$ to the output at time $t$, and
 - $s_0$ represents the initial state, which is the state at time 0.

+- Cascade Composition:  take two machines and use the output of the first one as the input to the second

+- Parallel Composition: two machines run side by side with output of of composite machine being pair of outputs by individual machines

+- ParallelAdd: just like Parallel, except that it has a single output whose value is the sum of the outputs of the constituent machines

+- Plant: factory or other external environment that we might wish to control; output usually thought of as sensory observations

+-